-INDEPENDENT ACCOUNTANTS' REVIEW REPORT
+INDEPENDENT AUDITORS' REPORT

-To the Board of Directors and Stockholders of Air Industries Group, Inc. Bay Shore, NY 11706
+To the Board of Directors and Stockholders of Air Industries Group, Inc.

-We have reviewed the accompanying consolidated balance sheet of Air Industries Group, Inc. and Subsidiaries (the "Company") as of September 30, 2011, and the related statements of operations, stockholders' equity, and cash flows for the nine months ended September 30, 2011 and 2010.
-A review includes primarily applying analytical procedures to management's financial data and making inquiries of Company management.
-A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
-Accordingly, we do not express such an opinion.
+We have audited the accompanying consolidated balance sheets of Air Industries Group, Inc. and Subsidiaries (the "Company") as of December 31, 2011 and 2010 and the related consolidated statements of operations, changes in stockholders' equity and cash flows for the years then ended.
+The consolidated financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.